+3. Ainsworth State Park Campground

 For nature lovers, one of the best campgrounds in the Hood River area is in Ainsworth State Park.
-Surrounded by forest and dominated by large deciduous trees, this campground offers 43 RV sites and six very private, walk-in campsites in the woods.
+Surrounded by forest and dominated by large deciduous trees, this campground offers 40 RV sites and six very private, walk-in campsites in the woods.
 The RV sites are small but some are pull-through.
 An additional grassy area is set aside for hikers and bikers.
-The campground offers full hookups, a dump station, washrooms, but no showers.
+The campground offers full hookups, a dump station, washrooms, and hot showers.

-Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just 4 miles east of beautiful Multnomah Falls.
-The only drawback to this location is the noise from passing trains.
+Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just four miles east of beautiful Multnomah Falls.
+The only drawback to this location is the noise from passing trains, which run very frequently.